AlterVar/rsschool-cv/cv.md

 [Simple Angular SPA](https://github.com/AlterVar/Tea-angular)

 ## Languages
-* Russion - native
+* Russian - native
 * English - about B2.
 Have a bachelor degree in Translation & Interpreting but have not practiced much for two last years.
-* Chinese, Japaneese - beginner
+* Chinese, Japanese - beginner